jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 	- We used SaxonHE9-6-0-1J from Saxonica.
 	- This file takes as input a collection on XML files (Eclipse cheat sheets) and creates multiple output files - a 	parent DITA Map and some associated tasks.

-2.	- DITA-OT is required and that "info.debrief" plugin be placed in the DITA-OT plugins directory.
+2.	- "info.debrief" plugin should be placed in the DITA-OT plugins directory.
+	- You must then integrate "info.debrief" with the DITA-OT plug-in integration process using Apache Ant
 	- Set the transtype to 'debrief'
 	- This plugin code takes as input the DITA XML and mainly uses custom XSLT, XPath and XSL-FO with some other config files to create the PDF.
 	- We used Apache FOP 1.0 for the FO Processor